articulate/tugboat/README.md

 ## Troubleshooting

-### None of the tugboat domains are resolving!
+### None of the tugboat domains are resolving

+There are two causes of this:

-- If you are using a router that has "rebind production" turned on, you will need to turn that off, or add an exception for this domain.
+1. You are using a router that has "rebind production" turned on, you will need to turn that off, or add an exception for this domain.
 DD-WRT and Open-WRT often enable it by default.
+2. Your DNS server doesn't allow hostnames to resolve to local IPs (eg: 192.168.x.x).
+You can try using Google's DNS servers (8.8.8.8 and 8.8.4.4).

 ### Tugboat says my IP doesn't match 192.168.99.100